Free to all Big Country Daycares and Primary-Aged Students & Schools (Registration is Required)

 To register your student, group, or class, please complete the WHD Class/Group Registration Form.
 Teachers can find additional information on the WHD Teacher’s Handout.

-To volunteer for this event (HSU Faculty, Staff, & Students only), please complete the WHD Volunteer Form
+To volunteer for this event (HSU Faculty, Staff, & Students only), please complete the WHD Volunteer Form.
+Volunteers can find additional information on the WHD Volunteer Handout.

 For additional information, please contact James Stone, Executive Director of University Relations, at email@example.com.